tiagolr/gate12/README.md

 After creating a sequence click `Apply` to save it as the current pattern and edit from there.

+#### Pattern sync

+Pattern changes can be synced to the playback beat position, this allows for to make timely transitions in real time in sync with the song position.

-### Tips
+## Tips

 - `Shift` for fine slider adjustments.
 - `Shift` toggles snap on/off.
 - `Mouse wheel` on view changes grid size
 - `Right click` points changes point type.
 - `Alt + drag` selection handles skews selected points.
 - `Right click + drag` in paint mode changes paint tool tension.

 ## MacOS